Nikola2444/RISC-V-vector-processor/README.md

 This project is a work in progress and in time it may be updated.

 ## Directories
-Markup : * hdl - Contains hardware source files and also some simple test benches used to verify
-         basic functionality of some modules.
+* hdl - Contains hardware source files and also some simple test benches used to verify basic functionality of some modules.
-Markup : * RISCV-GCC_compile-scripts - contains scripts used to compile RISCV assembly code.
+* RISCV-GCC_compile-scripts - contains scripts used to compile RISCV assembly code.
-                               Check sections COMPILE SCRIPTS for more information Markup : * synth-Contains scripts which enable vivado synthesis and implementation of hardware from bash
+                               Check sections COMPILE SCRIPTS for more information
+* synth-Contains scripts which enable vivado synthesis and implementation of hardware from bash
-Markup : * verif-Contains main source file used to create the verification environment Markup : * vivado_pjt-Contains scripts used to create vivado project and add all hardware and verification files.
+* verif-Contains main source file used to create the verification environment
+* vivado_pjt-Contains scripts used to create vivado project and add all hardware and verification files.
               Check section SIMULATION.

 ## SIMULATION